sedol1339/files/abstracts.md

 Izmailov, P., Nicholson, P., Lotfi, S., & Wilson, A. G. (2021).
 Dangers of Bayesian Model Averaging under Covariate Shift. arXiv, 2106.11905.
 Retrieved from https://arxiv.org/abs/2106.11905v2

 Izmailov, P., Vikram, S., Hoffman, M. D., & Wilson, A. G. (2021).
 What Are Bayesian Neural Network Posteriors Really Like? arXiv, 2104.14421.
 Retrieved from https://arxiv.org/abs/2104.14421v1

+Kanavati, F., & Tsuneki, M. (2021).
+Partial transfusion: on the expressive influence of trainable batch norm parameters for transfer learning. arXiv, 2102.05543.
+Retrieved from https://arxiv.org/abs/2102.05543v1

+    - It is typically recommended to fine-tune the model with the BatchNorm layers kept in inference mode
+    - We find that fine-tuning only the scale and shift weights of the BatchNorm leads to similar performance as to fine-tuning all of the weights, with the added benefit of faster convergence

 Lanillos, P., Meo, C., Pezzato, C., Meera, A. A., Baioumy, M., Ohata, W., ...Tani, J. (2021).
 Active Inference in Robotics and Artificial Agents: Survey and Challenges. arXiv, 2112.01871.
 Retrieved from https://arxiv.org/abs/2112.01871v1